katcipis/katcipis.github.io/_drafts/restless-restfull.md

 Perhaps, in the end, this is just the normal process of learning something.
 Or I'm just stupid.
-But things started to go sideways for me when I stopped to think on the problem that I was solving and started thinking on how to be RESTFull.
-When the problem did not fitted my poor model of what is RESTFull (whatever that actually is) I was kinda depressed, felt shame about my API, lost a lot of time trying to make it RESTFull and even made it worse for the sake of being RESTFull.
+But things started to go sideways for me when I stopped to think on the problem that I was solving and started thinking on how to be RESTful.

+When the problem did not fitted my poor model of what is RESTful (whatever that actually is) I was kinda depressed, felt shame about my API, lost a lot of time trying to make it RESTful and even made it worse for the sake of being RESTful.